adhanowa/Sample-Network-Application/README.md

    - a web server with a database, preferrably a key/value pair type solution
    - stream alerts/data to a cloud datastore
    - use Google's 'BigQuery' service to create a able to store incoming data
+   - post data using curl commands
-   - MySQL or PostgreSQL would be a solid candidate for backend repository for alerts
+   - MySQL or PostgreSQL would be a solid candidate for backend repository
     - there is a URL, however there is currently no data (http://104.198.245.133/post-file)
     - the tool currently logs to file, and the system log for all critical events